inoio/hsts-hpkp-playground/Readme.md

 and [HTTP Public Key Pinning (HPKP)](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning) behave in different situations.

 Since HSTS is only working with a trusted certificate, I've bought a signed certificate for my subdomain ssl-test.matthias-brandt.de including its private key, which is added in this repository.
+This cert is valid until 29th January 2017.

 Feel free to play around and test different configurations!

 Setup
 -----